bigkemp/Salesforce-Quick-Shortcuts/README.md

 ## Security

-Salesforce Quick Access Bar is completely safe to use, as it doesn't use any user's personal Salesforce data, external libraries, or Tooling API via user cookies.
+Salesforce Quick Shortcuts is completely safe to use, as it doesn't use any user's personal Salesforce data, external libraries, or Tooling API via user cookies.
 All data is saved locally only.

-We hope you find Salesforce Quick Access Bar helpful!
+We hope you find Salesforce Quick Shortcuts helpful!
 Please feel free to provide feedback or report any issues you may encounter.

 ## How Tos